Bandwidth Cluster

 Burst Capability

 Apart from the commitment, you also have the burst capability to temporarily use a certain times the commitment (varied from different regions) to cope with traffic peaks.
-Please note that the overages beyond commitment will be charged without bandwidth throttling, except for CN2 regions, which will be throttled.
+Please note that the overages beyond commitment will be charged without bandwidth throttling.

 Billing Details